taminater/LEAPs/content/leaps/leap-17.md

 4. Election

 	The initial Grants DAO members will serve till the end of next council term.
 	The GrantsDAO election process starts exactly after the council election ends.
-The election process will hold the same election rules as the LyraDAO Council election. see [LEAP-15](https://leaps.lyra.finance/leaps/leap-15/).
+The election process will hold the similar election rules as the LyraDAO Council election. see [LEAP-15](https://leaps.lyra.finance/leaps/leap-15/).
+	At the end of the voting period, the Three DAO members with most votes and Two Core-Contributors with most votes will receive an NFT from LyraDAO, granting them the right to vote on grants and allocation of grant funds.

 5. Management of Funds